-In my last post, The Key to Long Term CRM Success, I focused on the High Performing Organization (HPO) Model.
+In The Key to Long Term CRM Success, we focused on the High Performing Organization (HPO) Model.
 It is a model based on the systems and processes we have seen the most successful organizations implement to get the most from their CRM initiative.

 - Org Structure

 In this post, I want to provide some detail on building block #1 - how these companies organize themselves to support the initiative.

 It is important to note that the structure is not project based.
 Many companies create a structure similar to the one we are about to describe, but then disband it once the installation "project" is complete.
 In the HPO Model, installing the software is not THE objective.
 The software is one of several tools to support the objective and because of that, this mindset is critical.

 The difference in these high performing organizations is that they view CRM as an initiative not an installation.

 The triangle below depicts the three primary components of an organizational structure including the executive leadership, the core team and CRM admin.